portive/wysimark/README.md

 - jQuery: Future
 - Angular: Future

+## License and Social Expectations

+Wysimark is an [open source](LICENSE.md) project that aims to provide the best editor for startups and greenfield projects.
+You are legally free to use it commercially.

+You can help support the development of Wysimark by connecting Wysimark to [Portive](https://www.portive.com) for file and image uploading and resizing services.

 ## CommonMark and GitHub Flavored Markdown

 Wysimark supports CommonMark and GitHub Flavored Markdown extensions including: